-The College's net position is classified as follows.
+The College's net position is classified as follows:

 - Net Investment in Capital Assets.
 This represents the College's total investment in capital assets, net of outstanding debt obligations related to those capital assets. - Restricted for Expendable.
-These include resources the College is legally or contractually obligated to spend in accordance with restrictions imposed by third parties. - Unrestricted.
+These include resources the College is legally or contractually obligated to spend in accordance with restrictions imposed by third parties.
+Restricted for expendable includes resources for the explicit purpose of pension assets and is equal to the net pension asset amount. - Unrestricted.
 These represent resources derived from student tuition and fees, and sales and services of educational departments and auxiliary enterprises.